VA Cancer Claims Guide

 2. How the VA handles the same claim once treatment ends and the veteran goes into remission, or when the veteran was already in remission when they filed.

 Think of cancer claims as having three distinct stages, and each stage has its own set of rules.
-If a VSO, accredited claims agent, or attorney is helping you, understanding these stages helps you ask better questions and avoid being caught off guard.
+If a VSO, accredited claims agent, or attorney is helping you, understanding these stages helps you ask better questions and avoid surprises.

 Section 1: How Service Connection Works for Cancer